 If you’re a mushroom lover or simply curious about the nutritional properties of fungi—you may have wondered: is it safe to eat mushrooms raw?

 Raw mushrooms have found their way into salads, sandwiches, and numerous raw food dishes.
 Their unique texture and earthy flavour can be an interesting addition to a variety of meals.
-However, before adding raw mushrooms to your plate, it's crucial to consider the potential downsides.
+However, before adding raw mushrooms to your plate, it's worth considering the potential downsides.

-For many commonly consumed varieties of mushrooms like button, oyster, and shiitake mushrooms, eating them raw is generally considered safe, even if they are easier to digest when cooked.
+For many commonly consumed varieties of mushrooms like Button, Oyster, and Shiitake mushrooms, eating them raw is generally considered safe.
+Some people prefer them cooked for texture and taste.

 With that said, some types of mushrooms should be avoided due to potential digestive issues, while others could pose serious, even life-threatening risks when consumed.